Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Introduction

-In the end, we further extend our algorithm and theory to another type of RMDPs, $\cS\times\cA$-rectangular discounted RMDP equipped with robust sets consisting of transition probabilities with bounded ratio to the nominal kernel (See Section~\ref{subsec: extentions}).
-This class of RMDPs naturally does not suffer from the support shift issue.
-It is equivalent to the $\cS\times\cA$-rectangular RMDP with TV robust set and vanishing minimal value assumption in an appropriate sense due to Proposition~\ref{prop: equivalent robust set}.
-Consequently, by a clever usage of Algorithm~\ref{alg: tv}, we can also solve robust RL for this new model sample-efficiently, as is shown in Corollary~\ref{cor: regret discount}.
-Such a result echoes our intuition on the curse of support shift.
+\paragraph{Extensions to other robust RL setups.} Going beyond the main results on robust RL in finite-horizon RMDPs with $\cS\times\cA$-rectangular TV robust sets, we further extend our algorithm and theory to other types of robust decision-making setups.
+Specifically: \begin{itemize} \item (\emph{Robust RL with other robust sets.}) We first study the problem of robust RL in another type of RMDPs, $\cS\times\cA$-rectangular discounted RMDPs equipped with robust sets consisting of transition probabilities with bounded ratio to the nominal kernel (Section~\ref{subsec: extentions}).
+This class of RMDPs naturally does not suffer from the support shift issue, and we prove that it is equivalent to the $\cS\times\cA$-rectangular RMDP with TV robust set and vanishing minimal value assumption in an appropriate sense due to Proposition~\ref{prop: equivalent robust set}.
+Consequently, using Algorithm~\ref{alg: tv} through the auxiliary construction, we can also solve robust RL for this new model sample-efficiently (Corollary~\ref{cor: regret discount}).
+Such a result also echoes our intuition on the curse of support shift. \item (\emph{Robust multi-agent RL in robust Markov games.}) We further extend our framework to robust Markov games \citep{kardes2005robust} that jointly capture strategic opponents and environment ambiguity (Section~\ref{sec:rmg_extension}).
+This setting is motivated by multi-agent decision-making problems in operations research (e.g., security games, competitive resource allocation), where one must simultaneously hedge against the worst-case opponent behavior and the worst-case transition.
+We introduce the robust Nash value with Bellman--Shapley recursion and establish its existence and strong duality under $\cS\times\cA\times\cB$-rectangular TV robust set (Proposition~\ref{prop:robust_rmg_minimax}).
+Here $\cA$ and $\cB$ denote the action spaces of the two players in the game with $A$ and $B$ denoting their cardinalities.
+Building on this structure, we develop \texttt{OPROVI-TV-MG} (Algorithm~\ref{alg:onesided_oprovitv_mg}), a game-theoretic extension of \texttt{OPROVI-TV} that estimates the joint-action transition kernels and performs optimistic robust max--min planning by solving per-state matrix games in each backward pass.
+Under the vanishing minimal value assumption for RMGs, our Theorem~\ref{thm:onesided_regret} proves that \texttt{OPROVI-TV-MG} achieves a sublinear online robust regret over $K$ episodes of interactive data collection of order